infographic

 Policies with regards to large technical projects strongly differ per country.
 For example, the environmental legislation in countries in Europe can be classified as extensive when being compared to countries in Africa.
 As a result of this, a huge amount of the budget needs to be allocated to environmental mitigation measures for projects in Europe.

-Another important aspect is political stability.
+Another important aspect when determining location factors in cost estimation is political stability.
 When carrying out a project in a country with an unstable political situation, consider the possible events that could influence the project’s performance.
 Assign a possibility and a cost to these possible events.
 Use contingency factors to include them in your estimate.

-Create your library of labour, rental, indexation and exchange rates
+Create a cost library of labor, rental, indexation and exchange rates

-Labour and rental rates differ strongly between countries and often between regions in a country.
-Before starting an estimate, it is strongly recommended to have a library in place which contains all relevant labour and rental rates for the region where the project is executed.
+Labor and rental rates differ strongly between countries and often between regions in a country.
+Before starting an estimate, it is strongly recommended to have a cost library in place which contains all relevant labor and rental rates for the region where the project is executed.

 Also, make sure that your information and rate lists are up to date.
 A special case would be when you need to perform an estimate with multiple currencies involved.
 Given the volatility of exchange rates, you would need to update them frequently.